rust-lang/rfcs/active/0000-refine-immutables.md

 **Outbound moves from inherently immutable struct fields or enum variant fields are forbidden.**

-After the change, a programmer will be required to use mutable variables if he/she truly wants partial outbound moves.
+After this change, a programmer will be required to use mutable variables if he/she truly wants partial outbound moves.

 # Drawbacks